pantheon-systems/documentation/source/content/guides/build-tools/01-introduction.md

 ## Build Tools Workflow
 Build Tools projects extend the [Pantheon workflow](https://pantheon.io/docs/pantheon-workflow) by adding an external Git provider and a Continuous Integration (CI) service.

 In this workflow, only files unique to the project are tracked as part of the external Git repository.
-The CI service then builds a production artifact, deploys the fully-build site to Pantheon, and runs a suite of automated tests.
+The CI service then builds a production artifact, deploys the fully-built site to Pantheon, and runs a suite of automated tests.

 This is quite different than working with the Pantheon-hosted Git repository for each site, where all code must be comitted.